Hack4li3n/TryHackMe_writeup/Jr Penetration Tester/Privilege Escalation/Windows Privilege Escalation/read.md

 These privileges represent common opportunities for attackers to escalate their privileges and gain more control over a compromised system.
 ### Q: Get the flag on the Administrator's desktop.
+In this task, we can decide between three different methods: SeBackup / SeRestore, SeTakeOwnership, SeImpersonate / SeAssignPrimaryToken.
+I will pick the Backup route as it seems to involve of a few techniques I find great to learn.
+RDP into the target machine, for example by using `Remmina` on your **AttackBox**.
+When logged in you can go ahead and run a command prompt **as administrator**.
+You should now be able to see your privileges with the command: `whoami /priv`